-This mixed-level course is intended for pianists Grade 2-5 who are returning to playing after a long break but who are unsure of their standard.
-You will receive individual help on a piece of your choice during supervised practice sessions and enjoy group activities to refresh your knowledge of notation and piano technique.
+This mixed-level course is intended for pianists who have previously achieved an approximate Grade 2-5 level and who are considering returning to playing after a long break.
+Get individual feedback and guidance on specific pieces and enjoy group activities to refresh your knowledge of music notation, scales and piano technique.

 What will we cover?

 - Refresh your knowledge of music notation

 - Selected technical exercises for dexterity (eg. Hanon, Czerny, Cramer).

 By the end of this course you should be able to...

 - Demonstrate an increased awareness of your current level and future practice goals